The Dragon Guards the Lover: Why Sovereignty Must Precede Connection

 “I will trade my Sovereignty for your Connection.”

 The result is a familiar oscillation.
-You crave closeness, but as soon as you get it, your nervous system registers a threat.
+You crave closeness, but the moment you get it, your nervous system registers a threat.
 It feels like engulfment.
-It feels like you are about to disappear.
+It feels like you’re about to disappear.
 So you armor up, pull away, or sabotage the bond.

 You aren’t broken.
 You’re protecting yourself from a structural failure.